Precanonical quantization and the Schr\"odinger wave functional revisited: Introduction

 \section{Introduction}

-Precanonical quantization of field theory was proposed in \cite{qs96,ikanat2,ikanat3} as an analogue of canonical quantization which does not distinguish between the space and time variables, and hence is more compliant with the relativity theory.
-It is inspired by the De Donder-Weyl (DW) analogue of the Hamiltonian formalism in the calculus of variations \cite{dw,w35,rund,ka}, which can be viewed as a generalization of the Hamiltonian description to field theory, such that all space-time variables are treated on equal footing as analogues of the time parameter in mechanics, that allows us to view fields as finite-dimensional systems {\em changing } in space-time rather than infinite-dimensional mechanical systems {\em evolving } in time.
+Precanonical quantization of field theory was proposed in \cite{qs96,ikanat2,ikanat3} as an analogue of canonical quantization which does not distinguish between the space and time variables, and hence is more compliant with the concept of relativistic space-time.
+It is inspired by the De Donder-Weyl (DW) analogue of the Hamiltonian formulation known in the calculus of variations \cite{dw,w35,rund,ka}.
+This formulation can be viewed as a generalization of the Hamiltonian description to field theory, such that all space-time variables are treated on an equal footing as analogues of the time parameter in mechanics.
+Such an approach allows us to view fields as finite-dimensional systems {\em changing } in space-time rather than infinite-dimensional mechanical systems {\em evolving } in time.